Weisonorz/tft-chess-battle/README.md

 ## 🎮 Game Overview

 Transform traditional chess into an exciting strategy game where pieces have **HP**, **Attack values**, and **unique abilities**.
-Combine this with TFT's economic system, shop mechanics, and strategic army building for an entirely new gaming experience!
+Combine this economic system, shop mechanics, and strategic army building for an entirely new gaming experience!

 ### 🌟 Key Features